rednafi/dot/README.md

     ```
     ibus-setup
     ```
-* Go to the `Emoji` tab and delete the shortcut for emoji-annotation.
+* Go to the `Emoji` tab and delete the shortcut for emoji annotation.

 ### Fix Inconsistent Gnome Settings

-* Execute this to hide the fat and ugly Gnome titlebar.
+* Execute this to hide the fat and ugly Gnome title bar.

     ```
     gsettings set org.gnome.Terminal.Legacy.Settings headerbar false